-\begin{rem} For larger degree schemes, larger $p$ and $n$ are required to find sufficiently many smooth points.
-More specifically, this method was extremely inefficient in the computation of Theorem 1; complex approximations were also exclusively used for those calculations. \end{rem}
+\begin{rem} For large degree schemes, large $p$ and $n$ are required to find sufficiently many smooth points.
+In particular, this method was extremely inefficient in the computations required for the proof of Theorem 1; complex approximations were used for those calculations. \end{rem}